beegee-tokyo/WisBlock-API/AT-Commands.md

 ```
 AT+NJM?

-+NJM:"Get or set the network join mode"
+AT+NJM: Get or set the network join mode
 OK

 AT+NJM=?

-+NJM:0
+AT+NJM:0
 OK

 AT+NJM=0